chrisemunt/mg-dbx/README.md

 	* Specify the **dberror_exceptions** property in the **open()** method (default is **false**).
 * Introduce a method to return any error message associated with the previous database operation.
 	* **var errormessage = db.geterrormessage()**

+### v2.2.22 (18 January 2021)

+* Extend the logging of request transmission data to include the corresponding response data.
+	* Include 'r' in the log level.
+For example: db.setloglevel("MyLog.log", "eftr", "");
+* Correct a fault that occasionally led to failures when sending long strings (greater than 32K) to the DB Server.
+	* For example global.set('key1', 'key2', [string 2MB in length]);
+* Correct a fault that occasionally led to failures when returning long strings to Node.js from the DB Server.
+	* This fault only affected network based connectivity to the DB Server.